arsium/EagleMonitorRAT/README.md

 # Eagle Monitor
-Fast & Lightweight Remote Access Tool Written In C#.
+Fast, lightweight & easily customizable remote access tool written in C#.
 Consider this as an upgrade of HorusEyesRat.

 Depencencies :